monkeyx-net/emusRus/README.md

 ![All You R Bezels are Belonging yto Us](src/assets/graphics/emusRus.png)

 ## What it will do.
 The aim of this tool is create a more out of the box eperience for using emulators with my favourite emulator.
-It will help download emula and set them up with sensible defaults.
+It will help download emulators and set them up with sensible defaults.
+It will support new and existing installations of ES-DE.

 ## What it will not do
 Provide any copyrighted content including roms or bioses etc. So please DO NOT ask.
 The answer will be no.